Study of cheating behavior in Thai undergraduate students

-The goal of this study is to investigate cheating behaviors of undergraduate students in Bangkok, Thailand.
-We studied cheating frequencies, methods of cheating, reasons of cheating, and correlations of cheating with other variables.
-We found that at least 66 percent of students cheated for themselves and at least 57 percent of students helped other people cheat.
+This study aims to investigate undergraduate students' cheating behaviors in Bangkok, Thailand.
+We studied cheating frequencies, methods of cheating, reasons for cheating, and correlations of cheating frequencies with other variables.
+We found that at least 66 percent of students cheated for themselves, and at least 57 percent of students helped other people cheat.
 The most popular method was talking about the answers during the examination.
-The most popular reason why students cheated for themselves was to improve their grades.
-Surprisingly, the most popular reason why students helped other students cheat was thinking that there was no consequence if giving their answers to their peers.
-The most popular reason to not cheat was a desire to test their ability.
-Here are the list of correlational findings:
+The most popular reason why students cheat is to improve their grades.
+Surprisingly, as the most popular reason students helped other students cheat, they thought there was no negative consequence.
+The most popular reason not to cheat was to test their ability.
+Here is the list of correlational findings:

 - There was no sex difference in cheating behavior.